Dofetilide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have any heart problems, kidney disease, or mineral imbalance (such as low potassium in the blood).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, other heart rhythm problems, or mineral imbalance (such as low levels of magnesium or potassium in the blood).

 Possible Side Effects While Using This Medicine